piexpiex/X-ray-pulsars-Pulse-Profile/README.md

 # X-ray-pulsars-Pulse-Profile

-Programs used to obtain pulse profiles of X-ray pulsar with NuSTAR and XMM-Newton data.
+Program composed by Python and Bash scripts used to obtain pulse profiles of a X-ray pulsar with NuSTAR and XMM-Newton data.

 These programs include:

 -Select data from Nustar or XMM-Newton fits files

--Search frequency of the pulsar
+-Search pulse frequency of the pulsar

 -Represent the pulse profiles in differents energy ranges